 then Molae Properties can simplify matters for you.
 We are interested in buying leasehold flats with short leases under 80 years.
 We will buy your short leasehold flat for cash in a quick, guaranteed and efficient manner.
 Simply call us or fill out the contact form on this page and we will be in touch with you to discuss the sale of your flat.

-If you own a flat with a short leasehold, or are considering buying one, is it a good move?
+If you own a short leasehold London flat, or are considering buying one, is it a good move?
 We take a look at some of the key issues surrounding short leasehold flats and whether owning one could be problematic.

 Like many other areas of business, the property buying and selling world is full of special terminology and jargon.
 It all makes sense when you know what it all means, but if you’re still getting to grips with everything, it can be confusing.
 In this post we’re going back to basics and taking a look at the lowdown on property leases and what they mean to buyers and sellers.